AntelopeOwl/DnD_Dices/README.md

 Dices for DnD

-A simple Python script that lets you choose the cube and the number. good roll
+A simple Python script that lets you choose dices and the number. good roll